 When I have the time, tutoring is one of my favorite things to do.
 It's first a great excuse to meet new people in the Lawrence area, working together towards a goal makes it all the better.
 I grew up in Michigan and moved to Lawrence in 2013 for grad school, and I love it here.
 It's a pretty small town, so we've probably crossed paths at some point at the farmers market, at the monthly Free State Story Slam, or on an outdoor basketball court.
 And I hope we can make it work so that we'll be able to get together to master whatever class or standardized test you're working on.

-University of Michigan-Ann Arbor - Bachelors, Psychology, Near Eastern Studies
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Psychology, Near Eastern Studies

-University of Kansas - PhD, Social Psychology
+Graduate Degree: University of Kansas - PHD, Social Psychology

 GRE Quantitative: 740